the-coding-pie/myforum/README.md

  yarn install
 ```

-4. Start MongoDB on your computer
+4. Start MongoDB on your computer (on a new Terminal)

 ```bash
  $ mongod